microsoft/ivy/doc/examples/testing/specification.md

     isolate iso_r = right_player with spec

-Here is what happens when we try to verify the program:
+Here is what happens when we try to verify [the program](coveragefail.ivy):

-    ivy_check coveragefail.ivy
+    ivy_check trusted=true  coveragefail.ivy
     coveragefail.ivy: line 20: error: assertion is not checked coveragefail.ivy: line 5: error: ...in action intf.pong
     coveragefail.ivy: line 49: error: ...when called from right_player.hit
     error: Some assertions are not checked

-IVy is telling us that the `pong` assertion isn't checked, because we haven't created an isolate for `right_player`.
+IVy is telling us that the precondition of action `pong` isn't checked when it's called from `right_player`, because we haven't created an isolate for `right_player`.

 ## The isolate declaration